Michael-prog/Duplicate-Code-Detector-App/README.md

     - [X] Methods
     - [X] For Loops
     - [X] While Loops
+      - *Note: While loops have been implemented, but do-while loops are still pending.*
     - [ ] Switch Statements
     - [ ] If / Else if / Else Statements
-- [ ] Attempt to gather which code statements are identical to each other by reading line-by-line the block(s) of code and attempting to use variables in those blocks to determine the context / use of the block(s) that is / are being analyzed.
+- [X] Attempt to gather which code statements are identical to each other by reading line-by-line the block(s) of code and attempting to use variables in those blocks to determine the context / use of the block(s) that is / are being analyzed.
     - *Note: A better solution than line-by-line reading is planned to be implemented.*
-- [ ] Generate a similarity score, `Similarity Score = (Number of Similar Code Statements)/(Number of Code Statements)`.
+- [X] Generate a similarity score, `Similarity Score = (Number of Similar Code Statements)/(Number of Code Statements)`.

 ### Display

-- [ ] If the Detector is being run as a console application, display a table to the user containing the location of the duplicate blocks of code as well as their Similarity Scores.
+- [X] If the Detector is being run as a console application, display a table to the user containing the location of the duplicate blocks of code as well as their Similarity Scores.
 The table will be sorted by the Similarity Scores in descending order.
 - [ ] If the Detector is being run with a GUI, display the table in a manner like that described in 3.1 and allow each entry in the table to be clicked on to “dig” into the similar blocks of code.